rogerqiu7/rogerqiu7/README.md

-# 👋 Hi, My name is Roger Qiu, welcome to my GitHub!
+# 👋 Hi, my name is Roger Qiu, welcome to my GitHub!

 - 💵 I am currently a financial analyst at WernerCo.